UDICatNCHU/new_kcm/README.md

 ## Manually Install

-* You can also install kcm manually, and setup config listed below: `pip install kcm`
+If you want to integrate `kcm` into your own django project, use manually install.

-* If you want to integrate `kcm` into your own django project, use manually install.
+* `pip install kcm`

 ### Config